Divorce Lawyers Hoffman Estates

 Child support does not always terminate when the child turns 18.
 In some situations, a judge may order a non-residential parent to pay a share of college costs.

 Hoffman Estates Divorce Lawyers and Parenting Time Divisions

 Child custody orders must be in the best interests of the children.
 In many cases, the traditional every-other-weekend and every-other-holiday division works rather well.
 But in other cases, Hoffman Estates divorce lawyers often propose other solutions, such as:

 - Empty Nest: The parents shuttle between different dwellings and the children stay in the same place, which is usually the family home.
 This arrangement is very stable for the children, but it is not always workable in all families.

 - Block Scheduling: In this predictable rotation, the children spend a week or two with Parent A, a week or two with Parent B, and then the cycle repeats.
 Aside from occasional alterations for major holidays, the schedule says the same 12 months a year.

 - Extended Weekend: Instead of Friday night through Sunday night, weekends last from Thursday night to Monday night.
 That one adjustment more equally distributes parenting time in traditional plans.

 Typically, the traditional arrangement results in about a 70/30 parenting time division.
 These nontraditional arrangements, including the extended weekend, are much closer to 50/50.

 Rely on an Experienced Attorney

 Almost all divorces involve complex legal and financial issues.
-For a free consultation with an experienced Hoffman Estates divorce lawyer, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced Hoffman Estates divorce lawyer, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.